 Utilitarianism promotes “the greatest amount of good for the greatest number of people”, which pairs nicely with democracy, “government of the people, by the people, for the people”.
 However it’s easy to imagine instances where a course of action would provide a net benefit to society but be morally unjust.
-Would you risk killing one person to avoid inconveniencing 500?
+There’s a famous thought experiment proposed by Eliezer Yudkowsky, “would you rather that a googolplex people got dust specks in their eyes, or that one person was tortured for 50 years?”, which breaks the back of most utilitarian arguments.
+However we have to deal with less extreme forms of this question every day for our economy to continue functioning.
+Would you accept a small risk of killing one person to avoid inconveniencing 500?
 That’s a decision airline companies make when they decide whether to ban peanuts on a plane.
 What if it isn’t an allergic reaction, but a psychological one?
-Airlines certainly offer Halal, Vegetarian and Kosher options.
-Most people don’t think about the ingredients of their meal, but those that do must be catered for.
+Airlines certainly offer Halal, Vegetarian and Kosher options, despite the financial cost of catering to multiple diets.
+Most people don’t think about the ingredients of their meal, but those that care about such things, really care a lot.

 Calculating Consequences:The Utilitarian Approach to Ethics

 Less than 2% of the US population is Jewish.
 So why is 41% of the country’s packaged food kosher?

 The Most Intolerant Wins: The Dictatorship of the Small Minority